 - Splits and Cracks.
 Check out your tree for splits where two large branches come together.
 Make sure there are no signs of cracking here.
 This situation is dangerous because the crack could break through, sending heavy limbs falling to earth.
 If you see this on a tree, call our arborists right away!
 Let us deal with it in fair weather; otherwise you’ll have a real mess when the weather turns south.

 - Root health.
 Excessive flooding can put a strain on root health, but so can other factors such as sidewalks, construction damage, and parking your car on the lawn.
 If you notice mounds or bulging in the soil, it is probably time for an inspection by a certified arborist.

 Contact the Experts of Winter Tree Care in Portland, OR

 If you’re considering planting a new tree, or you’re concerned that your tree may be sick, contact your local Portland arborists for expert advice.
 Look for experienced, established professionals.
 Oftentimes, “doorknockers,” who go from door to door peddling tree services, lack knowledge on proper tree care.
 Such inexperienced, unlicensed, and uninsured Portland tree services may actually cause serious damage to your trees, through “topping” and other careless pruning approaches.
 At Urban Forest Pro, our arborists are fully certified and insured.
 We know that your trees are important to you, and also checking the health of your trees during the winter.
 We use the best equipment and materials in order to ensure that our job is professional and reliable.
 At Urban Forest Pro, you can be positive that you are truly in the hands of a qualified expert.
 Call us today for Portland seasonal tree maintenance services.
-Read our guide on fall tree care in Portland, Oregon to learn more about caring for your yard in the fall and tree care tips for spring.
+Read our guides on fall tree care in Portland, Oregon to learn more about caring for your yard in the fall and tree care tips for spring.